 After you connect your e-mail message main document to your address list, you are ready to type the text of the message and add placeholders that indicate where the unique information will appear in each message.

-The placeholders, such as address and greeting, are called "mail merge" fields.
+The placeholders, such as e-mail address and greeting, are called "mail merge" fields.
 Fields in Word correspond to the column headings in the data file that you select.